|

 - specify a value.

-- Rotation and symmetry: Used to manage simple transformations on the image.
+- Rotation and symmetry: handles simple image transformations.

-"Layers" group The "Layers" group is used to manage the layers.
-You can: - Create a new layer either blank, or from an image.
+"Layers" group The "Layers" group allows you to handle the layers.
+It is possible to: - Create a new layer either blank, or from an image.

 - Duplicate an existing layer.

 - Flatten the image layers.
-These operations can also be performed via the pane of image editor.
+These options are also available in the image editor pane.
 For more details, see Pane features.

-"Rotation and symmetry" group The Rotation and symmetry group allows you to manage simple transformations on the image.
-The different options are: - Rotation: Used to perform a rotation of current layer (preset or custom rotation).
+"Rotation and symmetry" group The Rotation and symmetry group allows you to make simple transformations on the image.
+The options are as follows: - Rotation: Rotates the current layer (predefined or custom)..

 "OCR" group The "OCR" option analyzes the text contained in a portion of the image displayed in the image editor.
 To use this option: - Click "OCR".